Main Pages

 Mary Iwen Lamp has this postcard in her collection of photos from her mother, Thena Svee Iwen (daughter of John Svee).

-After living on Saltøy, records in bygdeboks list Svee family members as living at Svebukta and using Svebukta as a family name.
-Some more research is needed as to where they actually lived at Sve.
+After living on Saltøy, records in bygdeboks list Svee family members as living at Svebukta and using Svebukta as a family surname.

 Sveberg?
 Sveberg? - New House